Newmark Group (NMRK) to Release Quarterly Earnings on Friday

-Newmark Group (NASDAQ:NMRK – Get Free Report) is set to issue its quarterly earnings data before the market opens on Friday, July 28th.
+Newmark Group (NASDAQ:NMRK – Get Free Report) will be issuing its quarterly earnings data before the market opens on Friday, July 28th.
 Analysts expect the company to announce earnings of $0.23 per share for the quarter.
 Parties interested in listening to the company’s conference call can do so using this link.

-Newmark Group (NASDAQ:NMRK – Get Free Report) last announced its quarterly earnings data on Friday, May 5th.
+Newmark Group (NASDAQ:NMRK – Get Free Report) last released its quarterly earnings results on Friday, May 5th.
 The company reported $0.15 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.17 by ($0.02).
+The business had revenue of $520.80 million for the quarter, compared to the consensus estimate of $514.07 million.
 Newmark Group had a net margin of 2.96% and a return on equity of 19.56%.
-The company had revenue of $520.80 million during the quarter, compared to analysts’ expectations of $514.07 million.
-During the same quarter in the previous year, the business posted $0.36 EPS.
-The business’s quarterly revenue was down 23.2% compared to the same quarter last year.
+Newmark Group’s revenue was down 23.2% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.36 EPS.
 On average, analysts expect Newmark Group to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 Newmark Group Dividend Announcement

-A number of research analysts have recently weighed in on the stock.
-The Goldman Sachs Group reduced their target price on shares of Newmark Group from $9.00 to $6.25 and set a “sell” rating for the company in a research report on Monday, April 10th.
-Piper Sandler dropped their price target on shares of Newmark Group from $9.00 to $6.50 in a research report on Monday, May 8th.
+A number of equities research analysts have commented on the stock.
+The Goldman Sachs Group reduced their price target on shares of Newmark Group from $9.00 to $6.25 and set a “sell” rating for the company in a report on Monday, April 10th.
+Piper Sandler reduced their price objective on shares of Newmark Group from $9.00 to $6.50 in a report on Monday, May 8th.

 Newmark Group Company Profile